ananta399/MLPreprocessor/README.md

 ![alt text](https://github.com/ananta399/MLPreprocessor/blob/master/readmeImages/mask.png)

-Image below has a shark in the center.
+The above example image has a shark in the center, a bird in the top right corner, waves, shore, glare, and a boat.
+The final output image is given below.

 ![alt text](https://github.com/ananta399/MLPreprocessor/blob/master/readmeImages/out.PNG)